maiertech/coding-blog/content/notes/codesandbox/git-workflows.md

   [githubbox.com](https://github.com/dferber90/githubbox)).
 - The created sandbox is not editable.
 - Fork sandbox to make it editable.
-- With write permission every commit goes to master directly.
+- With write permission every commit goes to master directly, even after opening a PR.
-- Test